tonycrotwell/Ansible-Cloudformation/README.md

 The steps highlight the process and any notes I took along the way.

 When this process is done you should have two publicly accessible servers.
 One serving a simple Drupal site.

+# Steps

+1. The first step is to configure your local system to run aws cli against your AWS environment aws configure (fill in the appropriate information)

+2.